 The purpose of the response to COVID-19 is to save lives.
 Everybody needs to stick to the rules of physical distancing and only operate businesses to the extent this is allowed under the applicable Alert Level.

 Across the world, millions of businesses are affected in one way or other by COVID-19.
+Parties to commercial leases are expected to share the financial burden of the COVID-19 impacts.
 Be kind, cooperate and try to find a good way forward which works for both parties considering these unprecedented circumstances.